IMPORTANT NOTICE

 You might ask, “Why would I need Exlert.com?
 Why not just Xlert.com?”

-Here’s why: When you advertize your business on the radio or speak your company name over the telephone to potential clients, they will likely hear and visualize “Exlert,” not “Xlert.”
+Here’s why: When you advertise your business on the radio or speak your company name over the telephone to potential clients, they will likely hear and visualize “Exlert,” not “Xlert.”

 But when you own and use both terms, how customers hear and visualize Xlert won’t matter a whit.
 You will not need to waste time spelling out your company name –